beammeupscottiii/Syncsequence/Notes.md

 ## S y n c S e q . x y z
 #### Project Notes & Planning
 ----------------------------------------------------------------------------------------
+### 09. 12.
+2025
+@1215 Styling for <Navmenu> pretty much done.
+Need to add in closing and opening functionality Perhaps write func for switching sections

+### 09. 11.
+2025
+@1355 Header + Nav height is 115px.
+But im planning to do something else with it

+@0215 alertsButton style updated.
+This is pretty much it for the header, other than the logo button functionality

+@0140 12px inner padding for body

+### 09. 09.
+2025
+@1420 To Do Next: Design the notifButton.
+Perhaps I can figure out where to place the state var for the alerts and messages.
+They're currently in topmost level element in Base.jsx

+@1415 I have to add a border-box ( i think it's called ) padding to the body, so that I dont have to guess how to reduce the size of every element

+@1255 Remember to modify the back button in the header to distinguish between pages and sections (interactions would have a back button despite being a section)

+@1200
+The Game Plan...
+- Redo the header (logo button + notifList button) ✔️
+- then the navBar + navMenu (both within the nav folder)
+- Redo the homefeed
+- Then the sectionOptions button
+- After, the CreatePost overlay

+Functionality Updates
+- Add borderbox padding to body, 12px 12px
+- Back button in header to distinguish between pages and sections
+- alerts&messages button switching to exit button when clicked and switching to notifsList

+Then, we should have enough setup to re-engineer the popupNotifs, creating a clearer structure for it's process.

+### 09. 07.
+2025
+@1025 Will keep moving the update annoations to the most recent entry point in the notes

+U P D A T E
+A N N O T A T I O N

+Will 'annotate' my actions as I take them to keep track of what I've done during this transition.
+The overall goal is migration to new organization.

+- 'Main' is now 'Base'.
+Original main still exists.
+- copied Main.jsx to Base.jsx in it's entirity.
+This may or may not be the case for the other components
+- replaced Main with Base in index.js
+- Cleaned up Index.css and Base.css
+	- index is for styles not concerning specific elements, so fonts and colors saved to root.
+	- Base will be for common styles and animations
+- Nav.jsx to include <navMenu> and <navBar>
+- 21 folders made for all components
+  - Post, AboutProject, UserProfile are technically different pages...
+I may organize by 'Section', 'Pages', and 'Overlays' - but it's not important to decide that now

+ - 09.09.2025 @ 1420 - Added the Syncsequence Logo
+ - 09.11.2025 @ 0220 - Header styling updated.
+Just need to do logo button functionality
+ 												in future
+ 							@ 1355 - Nav Button style updated

+### 09. 05.
+2025
+@0930 I'd completely forgotten about React Router when I was redesigning the app.
+Post, Macrospage, and User can and should remain 'external' pages.
+All three pages have back buttons

+@0900 Seems I neglected to finish the previous thought ...

+@0120 I may reconsolidate all the accepted
+@0930 I remember now, I'd wished to reconsolidate all the accepted/preffered mockup pages into a new project again

+### 09. 05.
+2025
+@1935
+First, we're gonna copy all the changes made on the Windows Side to Linux ✔️ Then, I'll consult the notes I made concerning the new component organization and begin 'migrating' to the new organization and design

+### 09. 04.
+2025
+@1140 Currently working on elimating the space between the <Nav> and the <SectionWrapper> or the log (fixed 1 minute after xD)

+issue with calendar once again, Sept 2025 begins on Monday.
+Calenday says 1st is Sunday, even though previous month ended on Sunday

+Also, even though I plan to remove it, the button bar at the bottom dissappears when <Map> or <Cal> is open.

+Even though I am removing them, Social and Macros button's text size seems to small

+@1455 Current plan is to resize all of the current elements on within <Home> as to have an idea for what the best sizing is and how things should look.

+Also, keep all files which are being editted on windows side OPEN so we can just copyAll and replace on Linux side

+@1225 Made changes to the <Entry> loginOrSignup element with the two buttons.
+I should simply be able to copy the entirity of the doc on windows, and then replace the linux side with that copy

+It seems like the earlier issue concerning the 'cannot get /' when using the external address for the project was due to the backend running on 3000 alongside the frontend project . . .
+Yet if that's truly the case, I don't know how the frontEnd ever launched in the first place?
+I usually start the front then the back, so perhaps that had something to do with it?

+Anyhow - element & font sizing on mobile is quite the mess.
+The project is designed for a full screen view, yet the address and settings bar in a browser decrease and affect the intended space.

+Overwhelming,
+but we take it step by step, bit by bit...

+<LoginOrSignup> design and location on Entry page has been tweaked and can be accessed
+on mobile.

+### 09. 03.
+2025
+@1630 I should probably make those changes in the webpackDevServer here on the linux side of the project as well...

+### 09. 02.
+2025
+@1800 Within the file "node_modules/react-scripts/config/webpackDevServer.config.js"
+on the front end, I had to adjust historyApiFallback, index to '/' from it's original value. that is an object.
+I also had to change the "static" object's publicPath value to '/' as well.
+This is allowing me to once again view the project over the external ip address which can be accessed on the wifi network.
+Lordie I had to do alot of running around to fix this T- T

+### 08. 31.
+2025
+To Do Next
+  - remove sensitive info from .git
+  - Begin reorganizing folder / component structure to new one
+  	- Move all instant notification message processes to their respective components
+  	  - must discern which state objects need to be within the UIC, it may just be all

+@2335 Port needs to be 3000 for Windows side. it's 3333 for Linux, but im not sure why I couldn't change it via the code...
+I can change the port to listen to on the backend within app.js with app.listen I suppose theres another way to change it for the frontEnd

+@1550 Local Hosting works! can view project from my phone :D Some CSS issues to fix off rip, unfortunately, as I cant sign in on my phone. cant see the buttons.

+gotta change sharp to 0.32.6 on linux side as thats the version working on Windows.. it is currently 0.33.4

+also, websocket randomly not connecting keeps happening... but doesnt seem to be the case after log in.
+So maybe something causes the disconnect However, i dont see the confirmation connection message...

+@1510 Next steps would be to reorganize component structure and then to move all instant notification processes internal to their respective components.

+There would need to be some more global states as to make sure the <popUpNotif> can run certain functions (like accepting requests)

+@0320 Set up syncing the project from Ubuntu with Windows.
+Will test running the project and accessing it with my phone in the morning / tomorrow.

+In concerns to the earlier issue with not being able to see the folders on the github site, the solution was use 'git rm --cached "folderName" ' to remove the versions of the folders that still had the .git folder in them, then to reAdd them with 'git add "folderName" '

+To Do Next
+  - remove sensitive info from .git
+  - make sure local hosting is working utilizing Windows, project viewable from phone ✔️

 ### 08. 30.
 2025
+@1500 Finally fixed it :D !
+Now to local hosting...

 @1430 Just making this update, as the global git settings were set to scottiiiOnTheSide rather than beammeupscottiii.
 I was unable to see within the folders on github.com.
 I've changed the global settings, hopefully that fixes the issue